When a parent interferes with or prevents the other parent from having

 There is sound policy behind this rule.
 Unfortunately, parents can do hurtful

-things to each other during a contested divorce or child custody matter.
+things to each other during a contested

+child custody matter.
 If a parent makes the decision to unjustifiably withhold visitations,

 then a child should not be left without support simply because of that